Western Harvester Ant in the North and East Bay of California

-Western Harvester Ant Overview
+Western Harvester Ant Habitat

-Harvester Ant Behaviors, Threats or Dangers
+Western Harvester Ant Behaviors, Threats or Dangers

-Although western harvester ants do not invade homes, they are occasional pests on lawns and playgrounds, where people may get stung by them.
-Their sting is not considered as aggressive as fire ants, however, a harvester ant sting can last longer than other stinging ants, and those that are sensitive, may have serious allergic reactions.
-Anaphylactic reactions have been reported from a harvester ant sting.
+Although Western harvester ants do not invade homes, they can be a concern as they infest lawns and playgrounds, and possess a powerful sting.
+Their sting is not considered as aggressive as fire ants, however, a harvester ant sting can last longer than other stinging ants.
+Individuals that are sensitive to ant stings, may have serious allergic reactions, such as anaphylactic shock.
 As pests, their most significant impact is in agriculture where they sometimes cause damage to crops, rangelands, and livestock.
 If a Western harvester ant infestation is suspected, it is recommended to contact a professional ant exterminator.